 Pfeiffer Intermediate School will be hosting a special Social Media Awareness Night to discuss the pressures of social media.
 Students feel such a need to be active in the social media world.
 The need for “likes” online does affect their self-esteem.
 Social Media has a way about presenting the best or worst in everyone.
 Click here for all the information.

 Latest News for Whipple Elementary

-Great things happen at Whipple Heights Elementary School.
-The most recent being the posting of Mr. Hug’s 1st Round Principal Showcase for the 2017-2018 school year.
+Great things continue to happen at Whipple Heights Elementary School.
+The most recent being the posting of Mr. Hug’s 6th Round Principal Showcase for the 2018-2019 school year.
 The Principal Showcase is a bulletin board (located in the main hallway across from the office) where every four to five weeks teachers submit student work for recognition and display based on student effort.
 Each time the board is changed we recognize these students on our website/social media.
 Additionally, when it’s time to change the board students receive a small token from Mr. Hug to reinforce his pride and excitement in their display of hard work. (more…)

 The Perry Local Schools and Hayden’s Story have partnered to bring Link Crew to Perry High School next school year.
 Link Crew aims to make the transition into high school easier for freshmen by support and guidance from their peers.
 All proceeds from this fundraiser will go toward the Link Crew Leadership and Mentoring program.
 Click here for more information.